A Preterist Commentary on Revelation 20: Summary and Highlights

 It is my belief that in Luke 23:43 when Jesus tells one of the thieves, “This day shalt thou be with me in paradise[,]” Jesus may have also used day similar to the way it is used in Romans 13:12 and 1 Thessalonians 5:1-10 in order to symbolize the fact that this man would be raised from the dead in the coming age.
 It is also possible that the paradise that Jesus referred to was actually a part of Hades itself since Jesus says that He had not yet entered heaven long after His resurrection (John 20:17).
 See If the Resurrection occurred in A.D.
 70, What about Luke 23:43 and John 20:17?.

-In 2 Corinthians 12:2 Paul speaks of a man who prior to A.D.
+2 Corinthians 12:2 is also used to support the idea that there was a spiritual resurrection of the saints to heaven prior to A.D.
+70. In 2 Corinthians 12:2 Paul speaks of a man who prior to A.D.
 70 seemed to have seen or experienced the third heaven: “I know a man in Christ who fourteen years ago was caught up to the third heaven.
 Whether it was in the body or out of the body I do not know–God knows.”
 Because Paul is uncertain as to whether this man experienced heaven in body or out of body, this verse is not great evidence of a resurrection to heaven prior to A.D.
 70. It would seem to this author that this experience was out-of-body as this man apparently lived to tell the tale.
 If this experience was an out-of-body experience, then it sounds a lot like a vision of heaven similar to the one John experienced in Revelation 4 and Daniel experienced in Daniel 7.
 Revelation 4:1-2 reads, “After this I looked, and there before me was a door standing open in heaven.
 And the voice I had first heard speaking to me like a trumpet said, ‘Come up here, and I will show you what must take place after this.’
 At once I was in the Spirit, and there before me was a throne in heaven with someone sitting on it (Revelation 4:1-2)” Here one can see that John was in Spirit implying that this was, of course, a vision as was the vision of heaven recorded in Daniel 7.
 It would seem that the experience mentioned in 2 Corinthians 12:2 was also just a vision of heaven similar to the one recorded in Daniel 7 and Revelation 4.
-Thus Matthew 27:52-53, Luke 23:43 and 2 Corinthians 12:2 do not appear to be good evidence of a resurrection to heaven prior to A.D.
+Thus Matthew 27:52-53, Luke 23:43 and 2 Corinthians 12:2 do not appear to be good evidence of either a corporal resurrection or a spiritual resurrection to heaven prior to A.D.
 70.

 Then what about 1 Corinthians 15:25-26?
 1 Corinthians 15:25-26 seems to suggest that Christ and His people reigned during the forty years between Jesus’ ministry and the resurrection of A.D.
 70: “For he [Christ] must reign until he has put all his enemies under his feet.
 The last enemy to be destroyed is death.”
-Though it appears to be true that Christ reigned during the aforementioned forty-year interval as is also suggested in Acts 2:29-36, nowhere do any of these verses say that the saints were also reigning at this time before Jesus conquered death in A.D.
+The fact that Christ was expected to reign until death, the last enemy, was to be destroyed appears to be an allusion to Christ reigning until the second resurrection of Revelation 20 when He hands His kingdom over to the Father.
+Though it appears to be true that Christ reigned during the aforementioned forty-year interval as is also suggested in Acts 2:29-36, nowhere do any of these verses say that the saints were also reigning at this time (Revelation 20:4-6) before Jesus conquered death in A.D.
 70. In fact, the departed saints could not have reigned before A.D.
-70 since as mentioned above, the departed saints were in Sheol, not in heaven, during this forty-year stretch (1 Thessalonians 4:13-15, 2 Timothy 2:17-18).
+70 as indicated in Revelation 20:4 since as mentioned above, the departed saints were in Sheol, not in heaven, during this forty-year stretch (1 Thessalonians 4:13-15, 2 Timothy 2:17-18).
 Furthermore, the saints who were alive on earth were also not reigning during this forty-year period since the reign of the saints seems to have occurred after their death and subsequent resurrection to heaven at the end of the age as is implied in Revelation 2:10; 2:26-28; 3:21 and Daniel 4:26.
 Thus the transferring of the kingdom that occurs after Jesus conquers death in 1 Corinthians 15:25-26 appears to point to the time in which Jesus would hand the kingdom over to the Father and the saints as Jesus promised He would do (1 Corinthians 6:3, Revelation 2:10; 2:28).
 Similarly 1 Corinthians 15:25-26 alludes to Psalm 110 where the enemies whom the Anointed was expected to defeat are kings and their subjects.
-Notice that 1 Corinthians 15:26 says that the last enemy to be defeated is death.
-If the last enemy to be defeated was death then this seems to contradict Revelation 20:4-6 which mentions a resurrection of the righteous at the start of the millennial reign and then a second resurrection at the end of that thousand-year period.
-Thus according to the forty-year millennium view of Scripture one would expect 1 Corinthians 15:25-26 to say that the first enemy to be defeated was death.

 What about the parable of the wedding feast in Matthew 22:1-8?
 In this parable the wedding between Christ and the Church mentioned in Revelation 21:2 occurs immediately after the destruction of Jerusalem.
 This means that the New Jerusalem of Revelation 21-22 was to occur immediately after the destruction of Jerusalem by the Romans in the first century.
 Rather than implying that the millennium is not a literal thousand year period, I believe that this parable implies that the New Jerusalem of Revelation 21 and 22 IS the millennial kingdom!
 This makes sense of the fact that the New Jerusalem is described in the image of the Christian church throughout Revelation 21 and 22.
 The fact that the church is called the New Jerusalem in Revelation 21 and 22 only makes sense during the thousand years between the Jewish War and the Crusades.
 During this thousand year interval Jerusalem grew to become an almost exclusively Christian city.
 This thousand year reign of Christianity did not, of course, exist before the first century A.D. nor did it continue after the Crusades.
 The Christian domination of Jerusalem existed only in this thousand year period between the Jewish War and Crusades.
 Thus the New Jerusalem of Revelation 21 and 22 is the Millennial Kingdom!